Brandon864/Truck_manager/README.md

         .Truck Management: The User can add and view trucks (Truck ID, type, capacity, status).

-        .Driver management: The User can add and view driver details as well as the truck they are assigned.
+        Driver management: The User can add and view driver details, as well as the truck to which they are assigned.

-        Delivery management: The User can schedule deliveries with pickup/drop off locations, the start date/time, truck, and driver assigned.
+        Delivery management: The User can schedule deliveries with pickup and drop-off locations, start dates and times, trucks, and assigned drivers.